jacoblindev/vllm-calculator/prds/prd-vllm-configuration-calculator.md

 ### FR2: Model Selection

-1. The user must be able to select one or more models from a predefined list of popular models from Hugging Face.
+1. The user must be able to select one or more models from a predefined list of popular models from Hugging Face, including different quantization versions (FP16, AWQ 4-bit, GPTQ 4-bit).
+2. The system must clearly display quantization information for each model variant, including expected memory reduction factors.
-2. When a user wants to add a custom model via its Hugging Face repository ID, the system will:
+3. When a user wants to add a custom model via its Hugging Face repository ID, the system will:
     a.
-First, attempt to fetch the model's configuration details (e.g., parameter size) from the public, unauthenticated Hugging Face Hub API.
+First, attempt to fetch the model's configuration details (e.g., parameter size, quantization type) from the public, unauthenticated Hugging Face Hub API.
     b.
 If the API call fails (e.g., due to rate-limiting, a gated/private model, or an invalid ID), the UI must not show an error.
 Instead, it should seamlessly present a form for the user to enter the required model information manually.
     c.
-The form for manual entry must include clear, user-friendly instructions and direct links explaining where to find the necessary data on the model's Hugging Face page.
+The form for manual entry must include clear, user-friendly instructions and direct links explaining where to find the necessary data on the model's Hugging Face page, including quantization specifications.
-3. The system must be able to handle calculations for multiple different models being served across the selected GPUs, whether they are from the predefined list or added manually.
+4. The system must be able to handle calculations for multiple different models being served across the selected GPUs, whether they are from the predefined list or added manually.
+5. The system must factor quantization types and memory reduction factors into all memory calculations.

 ### FR3: Configuration Output